Get advice and support about the rising costs of doing business on the Find Business Support website.

 Young Enterprise Scotland

-Young Enterprise Scotland has several programmes aimed at giving young people an understanding of how business works through running their own businesses.
+Young Enterprise Scotland has several education programmes aimed at giving young people an understanding of how business works through running their own businesses.

 5. Support for black, Asian and minority ethnic start ups